sedefx/forpiworks/README.md

 - alphabetically or reverse alphabetical for user name,
 - alphabetical or reverse alphabetic for mail,
 - alphabetical or reverse alphabetic for enabled.
-#### When the Hide Disable User section next to the +New User button section is checked, the users that are not enabled will be hidden.
+#### When the Hide Disable User section next to the "+New User" button section is checked, the users that are not enabled will be hidden.